 “We have shown that distinct components of these blood vessels termed tight junctions are altered in Alzheimer’s disease.
-We think that this alteration could be an entrained mechanism to allow for the clearance of toxic amyloid-beta from the brain in those living with Alzheimer’s disease,” said postdoctoral researcher in Trinity’s School of Genetics and Microbiology, Dr James Keaney, who spearheaded the study.
+We think that this alteration could be an entrained mechanism to allow for the clearance of toxic amyloid-beta from the brain in those living with Alzheimer’s disease,” said postdoctoral researcher in Trinity’s School of Genetics and Microbiology, Dr. James Keaney, who spearheaded the study.

-Working with the Dublin Brain Bank, which is based in Beaumont Hospital, the researchers from Trinity examined brain tissues of individuals who were affected by Alzheimer’s disease during their lifetime and then compared results to those observed in model systems in the laboratory.
+Working with the Dublin Brain Bank, which is based in Beaumont Hospital, the researchers from Trinity examined the brain tissues of individuals who were affected by Alzheimer’s disease during their lifetime and then compared results to those observed in model systems in the laboratory.

-Research Assistant Professor in Genetics at Trinity, Dr Matthew Campbell, added: “Our recent findings have highlighted the importance of understanding diseases at the molecular level.
+Research Assistant Professor in Genetics at Trinity, Dr. Matthew Campbell, added: “Our recent findings have highlighted the importance of understanding diseases at the molecular level.
 The concept of periodic clearance of brain amyloid-beta across the BBB could hold tremendous potential for Alzheimer’s patients in the future.
 The next steps are to consider how this might be achieved.